Skip to content

 FTMobileReactNative.clearAllData();

-When the configuration FTMobileConfig.autoSync is set to true, no additional operations are required; the SDK will automatically synchronize data.
+When FTMobileConfig.autoSync is configured as true, no additional actions are required; the SDK will synchronize data automatically.

-When the configuration FTMobileConfig.autoSync is set to false, you need to actively trigger the data synchronization method to synchronize data.
+When FTMobileConfig.autoSync is configured as false, you need to actively trigger the data synchronization method for data synchronization.

 Usage Method